PizzaBox/imageOnSave/README.md

 ![Step two](https://github.com/PizzaBox/imageOnSave/blob/master/assets/usage/usage-02.png)
 1. Enable the events manager.
 You can use this to enable and disable the script.
 Disabling will disable ALL scripts from running.
 If you have other scripts, you will have to manually remove/add this script when needed.
 2. Set "Photoshop event" to "Save Document"
-3. Set the script to "imageOnSave-v..."
+3. Set the script to "imageOnSave-v\[...\]"
-4. Click the add button to add the script
+4. Click the add button to add the script to the active list
 5. Click Done.
 Boom, you're done.
 The script is ready to be used.

 ## Creating a timelapse